hellt/markdown-footnote-sorter/CONTRIBUTING.md

 # Contributing

-🎉 Thank you for your interest in contributing to this project! 🎉
+:tada: Thank you for your interest in contributing to this project! :tada:

 A couple of quick items: